telerik/blazor-docs/components/gantt/gantt-tree/overview.md

 position: 0
 ---

-# Tree
+# Gantt Tree

 The Gantt Tree is the left part of the [Gantt Chart]({%slug gantt-overview%}).
 You can provide data to the component through its [data binding]({%slug gantt-data-binding-overview%}) options.
 You can also use the [filtering]({%slug gantt-filtering-overview%}), [sorting]({%slug gantt-sorting%}), and [editing]({%slug gantt-tree-editing%}) capabilities of the Telerik Gantt for Blazor.

-## List of available feature for the Gantt Tree
+## List of available features for the Gantt Tree

 * `Gantt Columns` - The main building blocks of the Gantt Tree.
 They are used to render data in the component.
 You can read more information in the [Bound Column]({%slug gantt-columns-bound%}) article.